 Raddlesham Mumps on the Air

 Ana Matronic in conversation with Murray Lachlan Young and Julie Verhoeven on BBC Radio 2.
-You can find the full program here.
 The interview begins at 1:19:18.
+Available here.

 “… a tale that will haunt readers…” Review of Black Snow Falling in The Scotsman

 Black Snow Falling reviewed by Beth Goodyear in her teen fiction round up.
 Available here.

 L.J.
 MacWhirter’s Guest Blog on The History Girls – The Importance of Libraries